Moving your data to a new server

 It’s inevitable that most websites will move their server from one host to another at least once.
-This is often done because the new host will provide better service, features, or is cheaper.
+This is often done because the new host will provide better service, and features, or is cheaper.
 And while most individuals can’t physically pick up their server and move it to another location, there are other options if you’re renting server space (which, of course, most companies are).

-When it comes to moving data, there are a number of ways you can do it for free, or by spending a bit of money on a third party program.
+When it comes to moving data, there are a number of ways you can do it for free, or by spending a bit of money on a third-party program.
 For this article, we will be looking at moving over data from a server running cPanel as well as its built-in features.

 If the new home of your website has a different domain name, there are a few additional points to take note of:

 - If the website was built from the ground up and the domain name is hard-coded into the files, you will have to change each and every instance of it to the new name.

 - For pre-built website software, such as Joomla or WordPress, this information can be changed in the config files.
 Once the name is changed, it will reflect throughout the website, which eliminates needless coding.

 - There is a good chance you will need to redirect the old website to the new one for a few months.
 This will push visitors to the new site, and give you time to change all of the manual tags in articles.
 The process can be handled in cPanel, under ‘Domains‘ and then ‘Redirects‘.